ramu-narasinga/warn-once/README.md

 // ...

 warnOnce(someCondition, 'This is a warning message');

+// additional message strings as parameters
+// You can add 'n' number of arguments. warnOnce(someCondition, 'message 1', 'message 2', 'message 3')
 ```

 You can call `warnOnce` multiple times, but if the warning was printed already, it'll not be printed again.